Schedule

 Forum’s annual Research Day brings together practitioners, academics and researchers working in the field of volunteering and development to explore how we design, conduct and use research to strengthen our work.

 Through a mix of interactive sessions, group discussions and visual storytelling, we’ll reflect on emerging questions, share learning across contexts, and deepen our understanding of what meaningful and impactful research looks like in practice.
-Whether you’re just starting out or have years of experience, the day is designed to support curiosity, collaboration and critical reflection.
+We will delve into what research the group has conducted in the last year and collaborate to set our agenda for 2027.

 09:30 - 10:00